Dav1dde/BraLa/README.md

 Since BraLa depends on OpenSSL you have to install the OpenSSL dlls, too:
 [http://slproweb.com/products/Win32OpenSSL.html](http://slproweb.com/products/Win32OpenSSL.html),
-just grab the installer for your Windows version.
+just grab the installer for your Windows version and install it.
 You also need a recent DLL of [glfw3](https://github.com/elmindreda/glfw), I will provide such a version soon.

 To clone and compile BraLa open your terminal and run the commands: